 Online prominence is based on the kind of information available on the Web about your business.
 This includes the quantity and quality of your online reviews, as well as your online scores and ratings.
 (All other things being equal, your Italian restaurant can outrank a competitor in “near me” searches if you’re collecting more highly-rated reviews across a greater number of review sites.)

 Building and growing your online presence on local business directories and business review sites can amplify your local search signals and bring you closer to consumers who are looking for businesses nearby.
 Go ahead, plant those flags!

-Prioritize directories that rank at the top of the results for “near me” search terms.
+When conducting local listing management, be sure to prioritize directories that rank at the top of the results for “near me” search terms.
 How do you find out which ones these are?
 You can start by performing a “near me” search that matches what your business is about.

 For example, the top results displayed for an “Italian restaurant near me” search on Google are from sites like Tripadvisor, Yelp, and Foursquare.

 This could be different if you’re searching for something else: the top “near me” sites will certainly vary depending on your business category or location.